 ■ Tiger captive population data are recorded in International Tiger Studbook since 1966.

-■ Within EAZA, an Amur Tiger EEP (Endangered Species Programme) was established in 2010, it is coordinated by Zoological Society of London.
+■ Within EAZA, an Amur Tiger EEP (Endangered Species Programme) was established in 2010, currently it is coordinated by Tierpark Berlin.

 ■ Tiger is listed in Appendix I of Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES, or Washington Convention).

 ■ Class Mammalia – mammals

 ■ Family Felidae – cats

 ■ Subspecies Panthera tigris altaica – Amur Tiger